 She served 12 years on the Academy of Breastfeeding Medicine Board of Directors and many as chair of its Protocol committee, is Past-Chair of the United States Breastfeeding Committee, Chaired the Baby-Friendly Hospital USA NICU Initiative, serves on the Baby-Friendly USA Medical Advisory Committee, and served on the International Lactation Consultant Association's Board of Directors.

-She has worked in donor milk banking as a medical director of two HMBANA milk banks for many years, and as Associate Editor of the Journal of Human Lactation since 2016.
+She has worked in donor milk banking as a medical director of two HMBANA milk banks for many years, and as Associate Editor of the Journal of Human Lactation from 2016-2023.
 She has authored many chapters, research papers, and ABM protocols.
 Among her research interests are breastfeeding and human milk in the NICU, Baby-Friendly and Baby-Friendly NICU, donor milk and milk banking, infant and young child feeding in emergencies, and educating medical professionals.
-She lectures extensively around the world.
-Her proudest achievement are her four accomplished children, ages 23 to 33.
+She has lectured extensively around the world.
+Her proudest achievements are her four accomplished children, ages 27 to 37.